 Monitoring Active Directory does not have to be a challenge.
-As a comprehensive security, integrity, and compliance software offering agent-based covered for a wide array of endpoints, CimTrak for Active Directory helps monitor directory services for deviations that may go unnoticed in larger environments.
+As a comprehensive security, integrity, and compliance software offering agent-based coverage for a wide array of endpoints, CimTrak for Active Directory helps monitor directory services for deviations that may go unnoticed in larger environments.

-Designed for awareness, CimTrak's human-readable logs, built-in intelligence and accountability keeps organizations protected.
+Designed for awareness, CimTrak's human-readable logs, built-in intelligence, and accountability keeps organizations protected.
 Learn more about CimTrak today.

 August 8, 2017